Skip to main content

 Sherman made 25 saves, while Cadets freshman goaltender Owen Ryan stopped 22 shots.

-The loss for the Cadets (21-5-2) ended their 13-game unbeaten streak.
+The loss ended the Cadets’ 13-game unbeaten streak.
 They entered the game hoping for back-to-back section championships and a 16th trip to the state tournament, eighth at the Class 2A level.

 About the Author